Every pharmaceutical industry handles chemicals to carry out certain reactions for manufacturing their desired product.

 What is GLR reactor?

-Reactors made up from glass having borosilicate as a major component to handle acidic reactions known as Glass Lined Reactors.
+Reactors made up of glass having borosilicate as a major component to handle acidic reactions known as Glass Lined Reactors.
 “Lined” word shows the application of glass lining inside the stainless steel reactor to handle strong acids.
 These are not suitable to handle highly corrosive alkalies.

 Why is the glass lined reactor Blue?